 Depending on the animal, and the climate they may hibernate for weeks or months.
 This depends on the severity of the climate and the local food supply.

-The bat species located in Kentucky all eat insects.
-In the winter insects are not an available food source so our bats either migrate south or hibernate during cold months.
+Many bat species around the USA and those located in Kentucky eat insects.
+In the winter insects are not an available food source so bats either migrate south or hibernate during cold months.

-Some animals cycle through hibernation and intermittingly wake up.
+Some animals cycle through hibernation and intermittently wake up.
 The groundhog does this.

 Some animals hibernate through gestation and give birth.
-I wish I knew about that when I had my children!
+I wish I had known about that when I had my children!

 Hormones